 Whilst the list below is not exhaustive of all allergens (it is possible for anyone to be allergic to anything), this is the list of the 14 most common allergenic foods, that must be legally declared when they are used as an ingredient in food in the UK:

 Cereals containing gluten – the protein found in wheat

 Crustaceans – a type of seafood like prawns, crab and lobster

 Lupin – a flower that’s found in flour

 Molluscs – shelled foods like mussels, whelks, snails

 Sulphur dioxide – used as a preservative in dried fruits and some sausages

 If your baby has IgE or immediate onset CMPA, there is no need to be concerned about them being allergic to soya.

-There is a link however between non-IgE or delayed onset CMPA where as many as 60% of babies/children may also show a similar allergic reaction to the proteins found in soya.
+There is a link however between non-IgE or delayed onset CMPA where up to 50% of babies/children may also show a similar allergic reaction to the proteins found in soya .
 The current advice would be to try introducing a small amount of soya once weaning is well established and use a stepwise soya ladder to increase quantities.
 Your dietitian will go through what this looks like with you.